Han-D-Peter/fullpage-scroll-component/README.md

 # fullpage-scroll-component(Eng)

-This component form React(not support SSR yet. but you can import this component by `dynamic' import with `{ ssr: false }`option in Next.js)
+This component form React(it supports SSR now)

 ## **How to use([Example](https://dulcet-fairy-055d1f.netlify.app/))**